 - The safer dry powders, used correctly, will simply absorb the excess oils but remain on your dog.

 - The sprays, gels, and foams will increase your dog’s exposure to environmental toxins because the ingredients stay on your dog.
-If these ingredients are linked to allergies and dry skin, you also increase your dog’s chances of having a reaction.
+If these ingredients are linked to allergies, dry skin or other problems, you also increase your dog’s chances of having a reaction.

 You dog will lick, and whatever is on her will then be inside her.
 This includes the sodium bicarbonate in the powder product.
-While sodium bicarbonate is overall safe and great to relieve the occasional bout of indigestion, ingesting large quantities could have unwanted side effects.
+While sodium bicarbonate is overall safe and great to relieve the occasional bout of indigestion, swallowing large quantities could have unwanted side effects.
 This could be even more risky in puppy dry shampoo, since puppies explore everything with their mouths!

-If you want a quick DIY fix to absorb the excess oils on your dog you can use cornstarch (as long as your dog isn’t sensitive to corn) or a high grade Fuller’s earth – just use it very sparingly!
-Remember, the goal is to absorb the excess oils – not all of the oils.
+If you want a quick DIY dry shampoo for dogs to absorb the excess oils, you can use cornstarch (as long as your dog isn’t sensitive to corn) or a high grade Fuller’s earth.
+Just use these very sparingly!
+Remember, the goal is to absorb the excess oils … not all of the oils.